facephi/sdk-mobile-documentation/docs/ios/NFC_Component.md

 ##### tagSessionTimeout

 The reading process is made with small data transfers between the device and the NFC chip.
 This comunication usually takes ~100ms, but there have been reports of "hangs".
 This parameter sets a timeout to avoid them.
 Default value is 1500ms, and if nil, there is no timeout.

+##### activeAuthenticationChallenge

+This parameter allows to inject a custom challenge that can be checked later to guard of Replay Attacks.

+##### onlyPACE

+If true it will only detect PACE/SAC documents.
+Only available from >=iOS16.
+Needs PACE string in the entitlement's file.

+#####  tagConnectionLostTimer

+Before we had a single timer that spanned more than one request if the response was big.

 ---